stuh84/ccie-rs-notes/quick-notes/multicast.md

 * First hop router must translate from b'cast to m'cast
 * Last hop vice versa

+# RP and MA Placement
+* In hub and spoke, no asserts from MP neighbours, as do not see leaves
+ * Use ip pim nbma and sparse mode
+* MA can't be behind spoke, due to split horizon

 # Processes

 ## Sources sending packets to RP